crownstone/bluenet/PROTOCOL.md

 #### Reading from characteristics

 An encrypted packet from the characteristics has the same structure as the packet above.
 The only difference is that the session key is used as a decryption check.
-If the data you expect to read is only one byte, the first byte of the decrypted packet is your relevant data, the rest will be zeros.
+If the data you expect to read is only one byte, the first byte of the decrypted packet is your relevant data, the rest will be padded according to [PKCS7](https://en.wikipedia.org/wiki/Padding_(cryptography)).

 ######If you decrypt, check if the session key matches 0xCAFEBABE to ensure it was successful
 0xCAFEBABE in decimal is 3405691582